 Through prevention, protection and partnership, The Salvation Army is working alongside communities to bring human trafficking to an end.
-This year's Helping-Hand Appeal is designed to help people to pray, raise money and increase awareness about the issue of human trafficking, and to stand alongside survivors.
+We can all play a role in this work.

 Together, we can raise awareness.

 Together, we can support survivors.

 Together, we can strengthen resilience.

 Together, we can stop human trafficking!